glenndehaan/stream-overlay/README.md

 Then open up a webbrowser and go to the site

 ## Logging
-All logs will be written to the `stream-overlay.log` file in the node folder.
+All logs will be written to the `server.log` file in the log folder.

 To increase the logging change the logger level in the `config.json` file from `info` to `debug`.